chaulapatrice/calendar-app/README.md

 python manage.py migrate
 ```

 We have created database tables in our database.
-We can verify this back

 #### Create admin user